Prospective/Accepted Students: please sign up one ATP Information Session date HERE.

 Participation in this program includes conditional admission to the University of Washington Bothell, with the expectation that students will be fully involved in the components of the program during their entire first year.
 Students who successfully complete the program are fully admitted to the University.
 Key components of the program include:

-- Meet with the ATP academic advisor before registration begins for Winter, Spring, and Autumn 2014 quarters
+Meet with the ATP academic advisor and the ATP director (Sara Ali), before registration begins for Autumn, Winter, and Spring quarters

 How much does the program cost?